-Interest income factors: If interest rates change, future interest earnings of some assets, e.g. bonds, will be affected.
+Interest income factors: If interest rates change, future interest earnings will be affected.

 Market risk factors: The investment performance will also be affected by changes in financial markets and economic conditions.
 These may result from risks or changes in factors such as: